Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing? A Hybrid Alternative to Bridge the Gap: Experiments

-We complement our qualitative evaluation with a quantitative analysis on object relighting on the synthetic dataset.
-To this end, we render ground-truth references under a wide range of environment maps and measure reconstruction accuracy across competing methods.
-Table~\ref{tab:quantitative} summarizes the results across standard image-based metrics.
+We quantitatively evaluate relighting accuracy on the synthetic dataset by comparing relit outputs against ground-truth renderings under identical environment maps. \Cref{tab:quantitative} summarizes the results across standard image-based metrics.
 Our method consistently achieves the best scores across all three metrics.
 In particular, it improves PSNR by a clear margin over all competing diffusion-based approaches, while also yielding the highest SSIM and lowest LPIPS.

-GOF serves as a strong geometric baseline, yet it is limited by hard surface boundaries and struggles in regions with complex transparency, as already seen qualitatively.
-In contrast, our pipeline maintains both high fidelity and perceptual quality across diverse lighting conditions.
+\cref{fig:synthetic_qualitative} further provides qualitative comparisons on the synthetic dataset, showing our relit results alongside ground-truth renderings.